 Choose the Email action, enter a valid email address in the To field, and provide a note to appear in the body of the email when the rule triggers.

 Emails are only sent to the users that have been added to the application and have logged in at least once.
 Learn more about user management in Azure IoT Central.

 To save the rule, choose Save.
 The rule goes live within a few minutes and starts monitoring telemetry being sent to your application.
-When the condition specified in the rule matches, the rule triggers the configured email action.
+When the condition specified in the rule is met, the rule triggers the configured email action.

 Parameterize the rule

 Rules can derive certain vales from Device Properties as parameters.
 Using parameters is helpful in scenarios where telemetry thresholds vary for different devices.
-When you create the rule, choose a device property that specifies the threshold, such as Maximum Ideal Threshold, instead of providing an absolute value, such as 80 degrees.
-When the rule executes, it matches the device telemetry with the value provided in the device property.
+When you create the rule, choose a device property that specifies the threshold, such as Maximum Ideal Threshold, instead of providing an absolute value, such as 70° F. When the rule executes, it matches the device telemetry with the value set in the device property.

 Using parameters is an effective way to reduce the number of rules to manage per device template.

 Actions can also be configured using Device Property as a parameter.
 If an email address is stored as a property, then it can be used when you define the To address.